By phone or email

 Privacy Notice

-This Privacy Notice summarises, and forms part of our Data Protection and Privacy Policy which immediately follows it.
-At Family Right Group we protect your rights and we provide you with a clear route to contact us about the data we process that relates to you personally.
+This Privacy Notice summarises, and forms part of, our Data Protection and Privacy Policy.
+At Family Rights Group, we are committed to protecting your rights and providing a clear route for you to contact us about any personal data we process relating to you.

-In carrying out our day-to-day activities, we process and store personal information whether you are visiting our website to seek information, to partake in research, as a supporter, shopper, or campaigner.
-We adhere to the requirements of the UK Data Protection Act (DPA) 1998 and on implementation, the General Data Protection Regulations (GDPR) 2018.
+In carrying out our day-to-day activities, we process and store personal information whether you are visiting our website, seeking information, participating in research, supporting our work, shopping, or campaigning.
+We comply with the requirements of the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and the Privacy and Electronic Communications Regulations (PECR).

 The type of communications and information you receive about our charity and the ways in which you can get involved are your choice.
 You can change your mind at any time, or ask to see the information we hold about you, by contacting: Family Rights Group, 101 Pentonville Road, London, N1 9LG, or by phone on 0207 923 2628 or via email at office@frg.org.uk.